 Here are a couple of my favorite songs from the movie:

 1) "The Egg" - Franklin, Adams, and Jefferson choose America's national bird.

 2) "Sit Down, John" - This is the movie's opening number.

-You can get "1776" via Amazon, but it appears no longer to be available on Netflix, which is a shame.
+You can get "1776" via Amazon.
 If you're in the US, it will be shown on TCM at 10:15pm today, July 4th.
 Hope you enjoy it as much as I do!